rbaran7/state-server/README.txt

 In order to run the program:

-1. Have Node.js installed & npm installed
+1. Have Node.js & npm installed
+2. Clone this repo and cd to the projects root directory and type:

+		npm install

-2. run npm install to get all the dependencies
+    to get all the dependencies

+3. Type:

+	npm start

-3. cd to the directory of this project and type: npm start You should see:
+	You should see:
 				> state-server@1.0.0 start /project path
 				> nodemon server.js